kgar/foundry-vtt-tidy-5e-sheets/To Do/Vehicle/To Do - Vehicles.md

 ## Refine and Bonus To Do's

-- [ ] Add vehicular exhaustion in the style of NPC exhaustion.
-It will need certain adjustments to the exhaustion level text that will require some localization.
 - [ ] Consider restoring Cargo tab item quantity and removing the quantity column for items without an editablename.
 It breaks too much with Tidy's style, and wouldn't it be nice to keep the column space open?
 - [ ] Update all HP bars to use color severity like the group sheet in a branch and float it to the commission
 - [ ] Add vehicular movement in the style of DMspiration, a simple checkbox charm at the top right of the vehicle sheet.